 Per Arne has a background as an Engineer in the fields of Energy and construction.
 In addition, he holds a BA in Economics and MBA from Heriot-Watt University/UK.

-Professor Peter Bruce — United Kingdom
+Sir Peter Bruce — United Kingdom

-Peter Bruce is Wolfson Professor of Materials at the University of Oxford.
+Sir Peter Bruce is Wolfson Professor of Materials at the University of Oxford.
 He is a founder and Chief Scientist of the Faraday Institution, the UK centre for research on electrochemical energy storage.
 In 2018 he was appointed as Physical Secretary and Vice President of the Royal Society to the Royal Society.
 His research interests embrace materials chemistry and electrochemistry, with a particular emphasis on energy storage, especially lithium and sodium batteries.

-Peter’s research has been recognised with a number of prestigious awards and fellowships.
+Sir Peter’s research has been recognised with a number of prestigious awards and fellowships.
 He received the Tilden Prize of the Royal Society of Chemistry in 2008, the Carl Wagner Award of the Electrochemical Society in 2011, the Liversidge Award of the Royal Society of Chemistry in 2016, the Hughes Medal of the Royal Society in 2017 and the Longstaff Prize of the Royal Society of Chemistry in 2022.
 He has been named as a Highly Cited Researcher by Thomson Reuters/Clarivate every year since 2015.
-In the 2022 Birthday Honours List, Peter received a knighthood for his services to science and innovation.
+In the 2022 Birthday Honours List, Sir Peter received a knighthood for his services to science and innovation.

 Ms. Anna J. Siefken — United States